aakash-dec7/Forest-Cover-Type-Prediction/README.md

 ## Dataset

 This dataset is a structured tabular dataset used for forest cover type prediction based on various topographic and soil features.
-Each row represents a unique location in the Roosevelt National Forest of northern Colorado, USA.
+Each row represents a unique location in the Roosevelt National Forest of Northern Colorado, USA.
 The goal is to predict the `Cover_Type` (categorical label from 1 to 7) indicating the type of forest cover for that location.

 **Key Features:**